This is the featured image of the Learn How to Craft a Unique Sound Effect blog article.

 pic 2

-The first thing I did with this sample was crop the portion that I liked.
-I really just wanted the softer background vocals that come in after the guy sings the hook.
-If fact, I only used one little breath of it and shaped it with a fade in and fade out.
-I dropped a band-pass filter on it which I automated the position and gain of a resonant band on.
-That is followed by a delay and some reverb on pretty drastic settings (over 50% wet, long feedback, long tail).
-I used this resulting sound as the main impulse of the design and based the rest of the elements around it.
+The first thing I did with this sample was crop the portion I liked.
+I just wanted the softer background vocals after the guy sings the hook.
+I only used one little breath of it and shaped it with a fade in and fade out.
+I dropped a band-pass filter on it, which automated the resonant band's position and gain.
+That is followed by a delay and some reverb on pretty drastic settings (over 50% wet, long feedback, long-tail).
+I used this resulting sound as the primary impulse of the design and based the rest of the elements around it.

 pic 3

-For this element, I used another sample from Loopmasters, this time a female vocal called KW_127_Fm_Neon_Adlib3.
+I used another sample from Loopmasters, a female vocal called KW_127_Fm_Neon_Adlib3, for this element.

 pic 4